eduardoboucas/buildtimes/_posts/2017-10-23-lazy-loading-dadi-cdn.md

 external-name: DADI forum
 external-date: 2017-10-23
 ---
-Images and videos are amongst the most common culprits of poor performance in websites, as they often require sending several megabytes of data across the wire for a single asset.
+Images are amongst the most common culprits of poor performance in websites, as they often require sending several megabytes of data across the wire for a single asset.
 When the network conditions are less than ideal, this can have a huge impact on load times and potentially make the website unusable.

 To get around this, developers typically resort to *lazy loading*, a technique that comprises of sending a tiny temporary image with the initial payload (usually a blank pixel), which is then replaced when the real image, fetched asynchronously, has been downloaded and is ready to be used. <!--more-->In practice, this means that users don't have to wait for a large asset to be downloaded before they start seeing content on the screen, which is an improvement in perceived performance.